ImperialCollegeLondon/guikit/docs/howtos/using_pyguitemp.md

-If you want to have the freedom of changing any of this and adapt it to your needs, just download the [lastest version of the code from GitHub](https://github.com/ImperialCollegeLondon/python-gui-template) and use `pyguitemp` source code itself as a template to create your own application.
+If you want to have the freedom of changing any of this and adapt it to your needs, just download the [lastest version of the code from GitHub](https://github.com/ImperialCollegeLondon/python-gui-template) and use `guikit` source code itself as a template to create your own application.
 You will  want to remove some information from there, like the documentation, the `skeleton` or some of the script options for initialising a repo, as above.
 And you will need to adapt the metadata from `setup.cfg`, and the secrets used in GitHub